spacebeam/ophelia/strategy/protoss.md

 11 3th hatch at new expansion,

-if they scout you first < 2 minute mark, spawn 6 lings,
+if they scout you first < 2 minute mark; spawn 6 lings else spawn 2 lings,

 after the 3th hatch, create 1th gas extractor at main,